llcawthorne/llcawthorne.github.io/_posts/2017-05-22-practical-vim-1.md

 are pretty easy to remember and of general use.
 There is no tip like "Here are some keystrokes for Insert mode." but the author instead worked providing these keystrokes into the explanation of how to do something.
-The <C-r>{register} keystroke was provided in the "Paste from a Register Without Leaving Insert Mode" tip which focused on it and <C-v>u{1234}
+The &lt;C-r>{register} keystroke was provided in the "Paste from a Register Without Leaving Insert Mode" tip which focused on it and &lt;C-v>u{1234}
-was from the "Insert Unusual Characters by Character Code" tip, but the <C-w> keystroke was provided in the more general "Make Corrections Instantly from Insert Mode" tip.
+was from the "Insert Unusual Characters by Character Code" tip, but the &lt;C-w> keystroke was provided in the more general "Make Corrections Instantly from Insert Mode" tip.

 I learned a lot that I didn't know before in the section on Command-Line Mode.